CONTROLLER AND SCOPE

 RIGHTS OF THE DATA SUBJECT

-Users have the following rights with regard to the personal data concerning them:
+If we process your personal data, you are a data subject and have the following rights with regard to the personal data concerning you: